 I start with an idea and write a short form of the story, as complete or incomplete as I can in this first idea creating process.
 From there then I fill in the blanks and see where it goes.
 The Tallah Trilogy was a dream I had while pregnant with my first two children.
 Each book continuing from the previous.
 I generally write for the younger reader (middle school aged) but the books can be enjoyed by all ages.
 I try to be descriptive and use dialogue to get points across versus narration.
 I cannot say I have any one particular style of writing as I allow the story to form and take me along where it goes.

 I was interested in how my book ‘The Sword Of Ages’ flowed and compared to others in the Fantasy genera.
 I also wanted to see areas where my book excelled as well where I could improve my writing and promotion attempts.

 What were you able to learn from the Helix Review

 The Helix Review of my book ‘The Sword Of Ages’ showed me words, concepts, and ideas unique to my book as well as my books strengths and weaknesses.
 The Helix Review provided me with several books comparable to mine and allowed me to see not only how it compares to these other books but in several specific areas.

 How do you plan to use the Helix information

 To hopefully become a better writer by strengthening the areas that scored lower in my future writing, creating a better and more enjoyable experience for both my readers and myself.

 I was not certain at first about the Helix Review but after ordering was happy with the overall results.
-For the price it was a great way to get feedback that can help me understand my book and how it fits into the genera and along side other books.
+For the price, it was a great way to get feedback that can help me understand my book and how it fits into the general and alongside other books.
 I can also take the feedback and apply it to my future writing to create better and more full enjoyable creations.